 To ensure the usability and acceptability of published standards, international bodies can be involved in the work of the TCs in addition to national standardisation bodies.
 These other bodies can gain Liaison status to TCs.
 Before this can be achieved, they must be registered with the ISO Central Secretariat; approximately 550 such bodies (including FIG) are currently registered.
 Any organisation on the list can then apply for Liaison status to a particular TC, with the P-members of the TC voting on the proposal and a majority of votes in favour being sufficient for approval of Liaison status.
 Organisations can apply for Category A Liaison (full involvement) or Category B (wish to be kept informed by being sent copies of reports etc).
-Once approved as a Class A Liaison to a TC, the organisation has the full rights of any other member to participate in working groups and other TC meeting, and to comment on documents, but not to vote.
+A sample letter for such an application can be found at Appendix A. Once approved as a Class A Liaison to a TC, the organisation has the full rights of any other member to participate in working groups and other TC meetings, and to comment on documents, but not to vote.